jefler10/IE7374-RAG-AI-Study-Companion/docs/evaluation_rubric.md

 ## Review Procedure

-Two team members will independently review selected baseline and RAG outputs.

-The reviewers will compare:

-- FLAN-T5 outputs generated without retrieved context
+Two evaluators independently reviewed all 28 generated responses across four experimental conditions:

+- Instruction-only baseline
+- RAG with `k = 1`
+- RAG with `k = 3`
-- RAG outputs generated with retrieved biology passages
+- RAG with `k = 5`
-- Retrieval settings using 1, 3, and 5 passages

-Reviewers will record scores and comments.
-Large disagreements will be discussed before results are summarized.
+Each evaluator recorded scores for factual grounding, relevance, readability, completeness, and usefulness, along with optional comments.

+The completed evaluation files are stored in:

+    outputs/human_evaluation_reviewer1.csv
+    outputs/human_evaluation_reviewer2.csv
+    outputs/human_evaluation_combined_detailed.csv
+    outputs/human_evaluation_combined_summary.csv

+The two evaluator scores were combined and averaged to produce the final results reported in the main README.